Meghalaya waiting for defence land for Harijan Colony resettlement

 This plan is considered more feasible and acceptable to the residents.

-The relocation of the Sweepers Colony has been a longstanding issue.
+The relocation of the Harijan Colony has been a longstanding issue.

 The government had previously proposed a relocation plan involving the construction of flats on existing municipal board land at Bivar Road.